openmrs/openmrs-esm-stock-management/README.md

 # UgandaEMR Stock Management

-This is a frontend module for managing a stock of essential medicines and drugs built for UgandaEMR+.
+A frontend module that handles stock management in UgandaEMR+.
+This frontend module uses the [Community backend module](https://github.com/METS-Programme/openmrs-module-ugandaemr-commodity).